 Get as many neighbors involved as possible.
-Not everyone will want to be part of the program, and that's alright.
+Not everyone will want to be part of the program and that's okay.
 Make sure they know about the Neighborhood Watch program and that they are always welcome to come to the get-togethers.
 Make sure they know about all your events.

 Schedule a Neighborhood Watch meeting or a neighborhood event whenever it is good for your neighbors!
 Make it hard for them to give you an excuse not to be there.
 Evenings are good, beginning around 7:00 p.m.
 It allows everyone to get home, eat something and those with children can spend some time with them.

 What are the responsibilities of a Neighborhood Watch captain?